johnsaquino/project-livewire/README.md

 ### 2. ☁️ Deploy to Google Cloud Run

 This uses Cloud Build to containerize and deploy the client & server.
+For more detailed step-by-step instructions, refer to the **[Cloud Deployment Guide](./docs/cloud_deployment.md)**.

 1.  **Setup Google Cloud:**
     *   Set your project: `gcloud config set project YOUR_PROJECT_ID`